davildaran/weather-aggregator/README.md

 1. Run locally, `make up`

 Then make a request for a point geometry in the United States.
-E.g. Central Park in Manhattan, NYk
+E.g. Central Park in Manhattan, NY
 ```
   curl -X GET "http://localhost:8080/weather/point?longitude=-73.973192&latitude=40.772596"
 ```